HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Summary
 This RFC proposes a solution to allow processing of datasets that span multiple bundles.
 It address the general problem that the current DCP data model contains no representation of data set completeness beyond individual bundles.

-By providing a general method for grouping bundles, this proposal provides a mechanism for addressing various task that cross bundle boundaries.
+By providing a general method for grouping bundles, this proposal provides a mechanism for addressing various tasks that cross bundle boundaries.
 This impacts flexible analysis pipelines, algorithmic complexity, data consistency, and data set quality control.

 The current bundle grouping under consideration is a submission to a project.
 However, the concept is generalize in a manner that other groupings can be defined.